FarhadPishgar/MatchThem/README.md

 Matching of control and treatment observations based on the propensity score in multiply imputed datasets can be achieved through different approaches:

-1. **The within (match-then-pool) approach**: In this approach, matching is done on each imputed dataset, the complete data analysis is performed on them, and the treatment effects obtained from these analyses are pooled together (please see the article by [Leyrat et al.](https://www.ncbi.nlm.nih.gov/pubmed/28573919) for more details).
+1. **The within (match-then-pool) approach**: In this approach, matching is done on each imputed dataset, using the observed and imputed covariate values, and the treatment effects obtained from analysing the matched datasets are pooled together (please see the article by [Leyrat et al.](https://www.ncbi.nlm.nih.gov/pubmed/28573919) for more details).
 2. **The across (pool-then-match) approach**: In this approach, the calculated propensity scores for each observation across the imputed datasets are pooled and using this pooled measure, matching is done on the imputed datasets.
-Complete data analysis is performed on the matched datasets, and the treatment effects obtained from these analyses are pooled together (although a bit different, please see the article by [Mitra et al.](https://www.ncbi.nlm.nih.gov/pubmed/22687877) for more details).
+The matched datasets are analyzed and the treatment effects obtained from these analyses are pooled together (although a bit different, please see the article by [Mitra et al.](https://www.ncbi.nlm.nih.gov/pubmed/22687877) for more details).

 The [`mice`](https://cran.r-project.org/package=mice) and [`Amelia`](https://cran.r-project.org/package=Amelia) packages are widely accepted statistical tools for imputing the ignorable missing data in the R platform.
 The [`MatchThem`](https://cran.r-project.org/package=MatchThem) package simplifies the process of matching the imputed datasets obtained using these packages and enables credible adoption of the two matching approaches and several matching methods in practice.
-This package enables parametric models for causal inference to provide unbiased estimates through selecting matched observations from the control and treatment groups, performing complete data analysis, and pooling the obtained results on imputed datasets using Rubin’s rules.
+This package enables parametric models for causal inference to provide unbiased estimates through selecting matched observations from the control and treatment groups, analysing the matched datasets, and pooling the obtained results on imputed datasets using Rubin’s rules.

 ## Installation